Christians United Against

 What is it and how does it work?

-Can Sextortion lead to a trafficking situation?
+Can Sextortion lead into a trafficking situation?

 Absolutely!